atlasxomics/atlasXomics_pipeline_wf/README.md

 The most recent and fastest alignment tools for epigenomics data [chromap](https://github.com/haowenz/chromap) is applied in this step.
 Chromap will process barcodes from fastq_R2.gz and  align reads of both fastq_R1.gz and fastq_R2.gz files.
 The result would be a fragment file which can be used for downstream analysis by [ArchR](https://www.archrproject.com/) or [Signac](https://stuartlab.org/signac/).

 #### Statistics
-The quality control indices like FRIP, TSS score and peak .bed/.h5 files prepared in this step using [pycisTopic](https://github.com/aertslab/pycisTopic) package.
+The quality control indices like FRIP, TSS score and peak .bed files prepared in this step using [pycisTopic](https://github.com/aertslab/pycisTopic) package.